kalAnglin/customer_banking/README.md

 ### Savings Account APY & CD Term Period

 - For the purpose of making this application more plausible or realistic, it may be helpful to limit the user input in regards to APY for savings account so it resembles the national average.
-Similary, a more plausible application of the progam would be to have the APY vary based on the CD term period.
+Similary, a more plausible application of the program would be to have the APY vary based on the CD term period.

 [^1]: https://www.usnews.com/banking/articles/benefits-of-having-a-savings-account